-Building on the Advanced Welding Technology Certificate, Pipe Welding Skills and Principles in Industrial Safety combines practical application with industrial safety.
-Besides becoming proficient in pipe welding in all positions on a wide range of pipe sizes in a variety of environments, students learn multiple methods to cut, bevel, and prepare pipe for welding.
-Students gain the necessary skills and have the opportunity to certify in three separate ASME Pipe Welding 6G Certifications ranging from 2-inch to 6-inch pipe in the GTAW and SMAW processes.
+Pipe Welding Skills and Principles in Industrial Safety combines practical application and industrial safety, building on the Advanced Welding Technology Certificate.
+In addition to becoming proficient in pipe welding in all positions on a wide range of pipe sizes in a variety of environments, students learn multiple methods to cut, bevel, and prepare pipe for welding.
+Students gain the skills necessary and have the opportunity to certify in three separate ASME Pipe Welding 6G Certifications ranging from 2-6" pipe in the GTAW and SMAW processes.
 Additionally, students receive information and training on how to identify, abate, avoid, and prevent work-related hazards on a job site, as well as information about their rights as employees and employer responsibilities.
-Based on OSHA CFR 1910 guidelines, the training covers a variety of general industry safety and health hazards that a worker may encounter.
+The training covers a variety of construction safety and health hazards that a worker may encounter and is based on OSHA CFR 1926 guidelines.
 The course emphasizes hazard identification, avoidance, control, and prevention.
 Lecture Hours 2

-Advanced Welding Technology Certificate, Industrial Mechanics Certificate or POI BerlinLittleton(Main Campus)Academic Center2020 Riverside Drive646 Union StreetBerlin, NH, 03570Littleton, NH, 03561603 752-1113603-444-1326 wmcc.edu
+Advanced Welding Technology Certificate, Industrial Mechanics Certificate or POI wmcc.edu